falcosecurity/falco-website/content/en/blog/falco-0-41.0/index.md

 In Falco 0.41.0, we worked hard to create a Falco k8s operator: https://github.com/falcosecurity/falco-operator/.
 For now, this is considered a technical preview, but we will deliver a fully functional operator very soon.
 Expect more news in a new blog post!

+## Security best practices improvements

+We are grateful for the suggestions we received from security experts and adopters in our community, and so we implemented the following enhancements:

+The modern eBPF probe will no longer store security sensitive settings in the `.bss` mmapable segment but will use dedicated maps instead.
+This is a security best practice because it prevents other processes running with elevated privileges from tampering with the map file descriptor, which would be harder to detect.
+We would like to thank [Mouad Kondah](https://github.com/mouadk) for suggesting this change!

+Falco will no longer consider rule files or contents of rule directories that do not have a `.yml`/`.yaml` extension.
+This prevents accidental processing of files that are not related to rules.
+We would like to thank our user [Travis Smith](https://github.com/tks98) for suggesting this change!

 ## Breaking changes and deprecations ⚠️
 This version comes with breaking changes, mostly in the configuration interface.